wochap/nix-config/packages/custom-node-packages/README.md

 To add a package from NPM to nixpkgs:

- 1. Modify `config/packages/custom-node-packages/node-packages.json` to add, update
+ 1. Modify `packages/custom-node-packages/node-packages.json` to add, update
-    or remove package entries to have it included in `customNodePackages`.
+    or remove package entries to have it included in `_custom.nodePackages`.
- 2. Run the script: `(cd ./packages/custom-node-packages && ./generate.sh)`.
+ 2. Run the script: `(cd packages/custom-node-packages && ./generate.sh)`.
- 3. Build your new package to test your changes:
+ 3. Test build your new package to test your changes:
     `cd /path/to/nixpkgs && nix-build -A nodePackages.<new-or-updated-package>`.
  4. Add and commit all modified and generated files.